 Change in price is the change since the last report.
 Hay quoted is sourced and delivered locally, GST exclusive unless stated otherwise.
 It should be noted that local prices quoted may not be the cheapest available, sourcing it from another region may be more affordable, and buyers are encouraged to evaluate all options.
 Prices are indicative to a mid-range shedded product, and based on the best indication of market value at the time of reporting.
 It should be noted there is a wide variation in quality of hay, prices for a mid-range product will not reflect the weighted average of trade.
 Prices will naturally vary based on the product quantity and quality, buyer/seller relationship and the size of the trade.

-- Demand is strong coming from both inside and outside the region.
-Locally some farmers are finding they might be short and are trying to secure hay supplies.
-Hay is moving quickly and most of what is in sheds is now committed.
-Hay supplies in the region are limited.
+- Demand has eased in the region and there is a little more hay coming onto the market however, hay supplies remain limited.
+Hay is moving quickly and most hay in the sheds is now committed.
 Hay is being carted from the region to NSW, Victoria and Queensland.
 Hay is also being moved into the region from Victoria.
 Pasture hay in the region is largely for personal use.

 - Straw: +/-0 ($150 to $200/t).
 Prices remain steady this week.